 Patients with androgenetic alopecia have been reporting great success with regenerative medicine approaches like platelet-rich plasma (PRP) therapy and stem cell therapy.
 These methods have been used on their own or to boost the effects of a hair transplantation surgery.

 Suffering from Androgenetic Alopecia?
-Contact Dr. Darling, Hair Transplant Surgeon in Des Moines, Kansas City & Liberty, MO
+Contact Dr. Darling, Hair Transplant Surgeon in Kansas City, West Des Moines & Liberty, MO

 There’s no need to despair if you’re experiencing hair loss.
 You have surgical and nonsurgical treatment options – even if you’re suffering from the telltale signs of male-pattern baldness or female-pattern baldness.
 Call the hair restoration experts at Darling Hair Restoration of Kansas City and Liberty, Missouri, at (816) 792-3400 to explore your options.
 Or use our convenient appointment request form to schedule your consultation.